Safe Touch And Unsafe Touch: Ways To Educate Your Child

 Most child abusers, especially those indulging in non-touch forms of abuse, are not appropriately educated on matters of sex and sexuality.
 Therefore, they indulge in such unhealthy conduct.
 Some are simply irresponsible and indulge in abuse for ‘fun’, oblivious of the trauma they cause to their victims.
 Others derive a sadistic pleasure by ‘overpowering’ the weak, that is innocent children.
 So, if you know someone around you who is involved in child abuse, it is your responsibility to address the abuser.
-Another important point to keep in mind is that not all child abusers are male, an equal number of females are also involved in this heinous act.
+Another important point to keep in mind is that not all child abusers are male; females are also involved in this heinous act.

 A question that most parents ask me is, “How should we educate our children?”
 According to me, parents should use need-based, age-appropriate language to make their child understand.
 For example, if you‘re advising a two-year-old about eating food from roadside shops, you may say, “Oh dear, that’s not good.”
 But, to a 10-year-old, you would probably say, “That food could be unhealthy and you may fall sick.”
 So, while the subject is the same, the amount of information given varies with age.
 The same principle holds good for sex education and educating your child about preventing abuse.
 Remember, the objective behind the exercise should be to empower the child, and not to instil fear and suspicion in her mind.